scottaustin21/COSC-412-Group-2/README.md

 ### 4. Technical Process

 *4.1 Methods, Tools, and Techniques*
-- Source Code Control - Github
-- IDE: TBD
 - Time-Accounting: ClickUp (Gantt Software Site)
 - Domain Hosting: Namecheap

-*4.2 Software Documentation*
+- Wordpress
+- Wordpress Plugins:
+	-  Buddyforms
+	- Ultimate Member
+	- WooCommerce
+	- WooCommerce Stripe Gateway
+	- WPGoogleMaps
+	- Typeform
+	- BuddyForms UltimateMember
+	- WebFlow Pages
+	- UserSubmitted Post
-- TBD
+	- Ultimate Member Online

 ### 5. Work Packages, Schedule, and Budget

 *5.1 Work Packages*
-- Package 1: Finishing Game
+- Package 1: Determining, and Finishing Game
-- Task List: TBD
+	- Creation of quiz game using Typeform service
 - Package 2: Finishing Website
-- Task List: TBD
+	- Creating and Completing front-end of site through Wordpress
+	- Implementing plugins seamlessly

 *5.2 Dependencies*
 - Dependency 1:
-  - There is a co-dependency between the actual website and the game to be embedded.
-For the final delivery of the software to meet customer requirements, they must both be properly integrated into one another
+  - There is a co-dependency between the actual website, the game to be embedded, and the plugins used as well.
+For the final delivery of the software to meet customer requirements, they must all be properly integrated into one another

-*5.3 Resource Requirements*
-- TBD

-*5.4 Budget and Resource Allocation*
-- TBD

-*5.5 Schedule*
-- TBD

-### 6. Additional Components
-- TBD